-If you’re looking into doing something more adventurous with your 4×4, you need not look into tires as your first major upgrades.
+If you’re looking into doing something more adventurous with your 4×4, you need not look into tires as your first major upgrade.
 Not all tires, especially the stock ones, are built to take the abuse of different terrains.
 Some tires are more suitable compared with others for off-roading.

 Quality all-terrain tires make driving through tough terrain easier without losing traction.
 Tires for off-roading on rock and mud also come with reinforced sidewalls.
 The reinforced sidewalls help your rig withstand the pressure of other debris and large rocks on the trail.

 In a previous shootout, we’ve already compared the BFGoodrich KO2 with the Goodyear Duratrac to see which one fares better as an all-terrain tire.
 The KO2 came up on top in that one.
-So we’ve decided to pit it against the Falken Wildpeak AT3W to see how it holds up.
+So this time we’ve decided to pit it against the Falken Wildpeak AT3W to see how it holds up.
 Here’s our head-to-head.

-Falken Wildpeak AT3W vs. BFG KO2: Overview
+Falken Wildpeak AT3W vs. BFG KO2: An Overview

-Falken Wildpeak and BFG KO2 are the two topmost brands that are popular with off-roading enthusiasts.
+Falken Wildpeak and BFGoodrich KO2 are the two topmost brands that are popular with off-roading enthusiasts.
 These two tire models offer some compelling benefits.
 Both tires are suited for pickup trucks and SUVs so they won’t work with regular vehicles.

 What is the Falken Wildpeak A/T3W?